-In Nevada, the doctor-patient privilege is set forth in NRS 49.225, which provides:
+In Nevada, the doctor-patient privilege is outlined in NRS 49.225, which states that:

 A patient has a privilege to refuse to disclose and to prevent any other person from disclosing confidential communications among the patient, the patient’s doctor or persons who are participating in the diagnosis or treatment under the direction of the doctor, including members of the patient’s family.